© Man Ray 2015 Trust / ADAGP — Bildrecht, Wien — 2020, Photo: Telimage, Paris

 before me in the dust.
 I am your King!‘

-The production will be the first of this work from Schiller’s late period in the Salzburg Festival’s history.
+In 2021, this late work by Schiller will receive its first production in the 100 years of the Salzburg Festival’s history.
 It will be staged by Martin Kušej, artistic director of the Burgtheater in Vienna, and stars the peerless actresses Bibiana Beglau as Elizabeth and Birgit Minichmayr as Mary Stuart.

 Translation: Sebastian Smallshaw